ALRA Clinic FAQs

 What level clinic do I register for?

-Level 1 - this clinic is for any Official that Officiated for the first time in 2022.
+Level 1 - For any Official that Officiated for the first time in 2023.

-Level 2 - this clinic is typically for Officials that have Officiated for two or more years and are over 16 years of age
+Level 2 - For Officials that have Officiated for two or more years and are over 16 years of age.

-Level 4/5 - this clinic is for experienced Officials who, through their ability on floor, have been invited to attend the Uber Clinic held in cooperation with the RMLL Coaching Clinic
+Level 4/5 - For experienced Officials who, through their ability on floor, have been invited to attend the Uber Clinic held in cooperation with the RMLL Coaching Clinic.

 Will there be a clinic for people attending University/College in the U.S.?